 The seventeenth century saw the creation and maturation of Britain’s North American colonies.
-Colonists endured a century of struggle against unforgiving climates, hostile natives, and imperial intrigue.
+Colonists faced a century of struggle against unforgiving climates, imperial intrigue, and Native Americans defending their lands.
 They did so largely through ruthless expressions of power.
-Colonists conquered Indians, attacked European rivals, and joined a highly lucrative transatlantic economy rooted in slavery.
+Colonists attacked Native Americans, provoked European rivals, and joined a highly lucrative transatlantic economy rooted in slavery.
 After surviving a century of desperation and war, British North American colonists fashioned increasingly complex societies with unique religious cultures, economic ties, and political traditions.
 These sources reveal the often brutal conditions of life in colonial America.

 In this harrowing description of the Middle Passage, Olaudah Equiano described the terror of the transatlantic slave trade.
 Equiano eventually purchased his freedom and lived in London where he advocated for abolition.